New Page 1

 Use wet wipes to clean hands.

 Collect three sticks of approx same length.
 Suggest arm length.
 Construct a wigwam frame as per sheet.
 Demonstrate following instructions.
 Use scissors to cut lengths of string.
-Allow for flexibility & innovation, trial & error.
+Allow for flexibility and innovation, trial and error.
 Help when asked or offer if you feel you can extend the concentration and interest.
+Main Learning Intentions - rationale

 CCL - follow instructions. look at diagrams. story line.